kubeshop/testkube/docs/cli/testkube_completion_bash.md

 ### SEE ALSO

-* [testkube completion](testkube_completion.md)  - generate the autocompletion script for the specified shell
+* [testkube completion](testkube_completion.md)  - generate the autocompletion test for the specified shell